PhilippeBekaert/hdspeconf/README.md

 **Status**

+- At this time, hdspeconf is still early work in progress.
 - RME HDSPe AIO Pro cards, TCO, Word Clock module and audio I/O extension boards are fully supported.
 - RME HDSPe AIO, MADI, AES and RayDAT configuration panels TODO.
 - Developed and tested only on Ubuntu Studio 20.04 so far.